kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 - meta
 ---

-Two years ago I wrote 90-100% of my code by hand.
-Today it's maybe 30%.
+Two years ago, I wrote 90-100% of my code by hand.
+Today, it's maybe 30%.
 Each step felt reasonable, but I think we might all be trapped in what I'm calling the AI prisoner's dilemma.

-The tech industry can't make up its mind about AI: one month it's going to save us all, the next it's going to destroy everything.
-Beneath all the takes, there's a weird structural problem.

 In the classic [prisoner's dilemma](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma), individual rational choices lead to outcomes that are worse for everyone than if they'd just cooperated.